krathalan/apparmor-profiles/README.md

 Many profiles for GUI applications WILL NOT WORK if you do not have this abstraction loaded.

-Additionally, Firefox and MPV require the `krathalans-graphics` abstraction to be in `/etc/apparmor.d/abstractions/` for hardware acceleration and hardware video decoding.
+Additionally, Firefox and mpv require the `krathalans-graphics` abstraction to be in `/etc/apparmor.d/abstractions/` for hardware acceleration and hardware video decoding.
 See the NVIDIA section below if you own an NVIDIA card.

 ## NVIDIA
 You may have issues with hardware acceleration on NVIDIA hardware.
 This is because the nvidia_modprobe profile in /etc/apparmor.d/ is configured incorrectly.
 Change the profile executable name at the top of the nvidia_modprobe profile file (`/etc/apparmor.d/nvidia_modprobe`) to "/usr/bin/nvidia-modprobe".